Colac (03) 5232 5100

 What we do

-We offer individualised, family centred maternity care including:
+We offer individualized, family centred maternity care including:

-• have adequate access to support services upon leaving hospital following the birth of their baby
+• Have adequate access to support services upon leaving hospital

-Flexibility and choice are important aspects of maternity care.
+Flexibility and choice are an important aspect of maternity care.
 Midwives encourage all families to choose birthing and postnatal options that best suit their individual needs and circumstances.
 We also encourage the involvement of family members in the birth and care of a new baby.

 Who we care for

-Maternity services provide care to low risk pregnant women and their families.
+Maternity services provide care to low-moderate risk pregnant women and their families.

 Referral to Higher Level Obstetric Services